thephez/dash-docs/readme/Core Reference/P2P Network/Control Messages.md

 ![Overview Of P2P Protocol Control And Advisory Messages](https://dash-docs.github.io/img/dev/en-p2p-control-messages.svg)

 Note that almost none of the control messages are authenticated in any way, meaning they can contain incorrect or intentionally harmful information.
-In addition, this section does not yet cover P2P protocol operation over the [Tor network][tor]; if you would like to contribute information about Tor, please [open an issue][docs issue].

 # Addr